 In addition to graphic design and illustration, they also learn about entrepreneurship, writing for artists and entrepreneurs, art history, drawing and 2D/3D design.
-With an entrepreneurial focus, students create a portfolio that celebrates the power of their imaginations and can be used to launch their career.
+Students create a portfolio that celebrates the power of their imaginations and can be used to launch their career.